John123Allison/a-simple-dungeon/README.md

 # a-simple-dungeon

-A work in progress text-based choose-your-own adventure.
-Feel free to follow development in bits and pieces through my commits!
+A work in progress engine for text-based adventure games.
+Includes basic classes for players, enemies, items, weapons, etc. and a grid-based map system that uses functions to call new locations.